Kamen Rider Kabuto: God Speed Love: ZECT / Neo-ZECT

-Next-Worms
+Worms

-Next-Worms are Worms that are only shown within the movie, although they visually resemble the Native Worms seen on the TV series.
+Worms only shown within the movie visually resemble the Native Worms seen on the TV series.
 They arrived on the meteorite that struck the Earth in 1999, and have one objective, which is to conquer humanity.
 Although massive amounts of Worms are seen at the beginning of the movie, only one evolved Worm, Culex Worm, appears for a fight scene, which is destroyed by Kabuto's Rider Kick, while more evolved Worms are killed in larger numbers by Kabuto and Gatack in Clock Up at the end of the movie.